QuentinRa/blog.quentinra.dev/special/toolbox/discord/webhook.md

 // check if there isn't an existing webhook if (hook === undefined) {
     //creates
-    await channel.createWebhook(Config.hook_name, {avatar: avatar})
+    await channel.createWebhook(
+        // avatar is the url to an avatar Config.hook_name, {avatar: avatar})
         .then(webhook => { hook = webhook; })
         .catch(console.error);
 }

 //
-// params if the JSON you generated with
+// params is the JSON you generated with discohook
-// discohook
 // for instance
 // let params = {username: name, avatarURL: avatar, content: message};
 //
 await hook.send(params);
 ```

-Here the bot will create a webhook (if not
+Here the bot will create a webhook (if there isn't
-already one) for the channel then send a message using the webhook.
+already one) for the channel,
+then it will send a message using the webhook.
 These created webhooks are in ``Integrations > [Your bot name]``
 and not in the ``Webhook`` menu.